Skip to content

 Description

-The practitioner sits with one leg extended forward and the other leg drawn in toward the body.
+The practitioner sits with one leg straight forward and the other leg drawn in toward the body.

-From this position, the upper body rotates toward the extended leg while bending forward from the hips.
+From this position, the upper body is rotated toward the extended leg while the body bends forward from the hips.

 The extended leg remains straight with an active foot.
 The goal is to bring the chest toward the thigh.